Victoria Park and Bow railway station: History

 The LBER had hoped to run through to Stratford but its relationship with the ECR was poor and a junction allowing connection from the LBER's line to the ECR's was not constructed.

-It appears Victoria Park & Bow station was little-used, as the ECR stopped few trains there.
+It appears Victoria Park and Bow station was little-used, as the ECR stopped few trains there.
 Study of Bradshaw's Railway Guide for March 1850 reveals the only ECR services out of the Bishopsgate terminus which called at the station were the 6:07 a.m. to on weekdays and the 1:37 p.m. to Norwich on Sundays.
 In the London-bound direction there were no weekday services whilst just two services called on Sunday at 1:05 p.m. and 9:28 p.m.
 As a result, LBER services mostly terminated at Bow and Bromley.
 The Fenchurch Street services on the LBER branch lasted until 26 September 1850.
 Limited services on the ECR's main line continued to call until 6 January 1851.

 By 1854 relations between the two companies had improved and the junction connecting the two lines was built and the LBER became part of the initial London, Tilbury and Southend Railway (LTSR) route to Fenchurch Street (with the more direct route from opening in 1858).